Yizhuangzhou/FRAGTE/README.md

 # Description
 FRAGTE and TETRA programs are in Bin directory; all tested data are in Data directory; other scripts are in Scripts directory.

+# Version
+1.0

+# Developer
+Yizhuang Zhou (zhouyizhuang3@163.com)

+# Affiliation
+Guilin Medical University

+# Support platform
+FRAGTE was developed and maintained on Linux platform.

+# Prerequisite
+1. Perl5 with CPAN, FindBin, File::Basename,POSIX and Time::Local modules
+(./autobuild_auxiliary will use CPAN to check and install the other four Perl modules)

+# Installation
+FRAGTE was developed in Perl language.
+Therefore, it just needs to install the obove four Perl modules.
+If these Perl modules have been installed, you just need to run FRAGTE.
+Otherwise, please type:
+./autobuild_auxiliary

 # Usage
 ## FRAGTE
 1. Fragmenting phase for references/Queries